oligo-com-au/oligo-api-docs/docs/pay-to/payto-overview.md

 ### 5. Webhooks

 Oligo notifies your server about changes to agreement or payment status via webhooks.
-You can initialize your webhook by providing your own webhook endpoint to Oligo.
+You can initialize your webhook by providing your own POST webhook endpoint to Oligo for either sandbox or prod.